 After working as a Reading Tutor in the Harvard Reading Lab and at Palfrey Street Alternative High School in Watertown, I accepted a job as a Learning Disabilities Specialist in the Medfield Public Schools.
 I instructed children ranging from pre-kindergarten through grade 8 in a resource room setting.
-After many years as a stay-at-home Mom, I became a substitute teacher at St. Mary School.
-Eventually a teaching position opened up in First Grade, and thirteen years later I feel blessed to work each day in a job I love.
+After many years as a stay-at-home Mom I became a substitute teacher at St. Mary School.
+In 1999 I was offered a teaching position in First Grade.
+I feel so blessed to work each day in a job I love.

 My favorite thing to do is to spend time with my family which includes my husband, Tom, and my two sons, Tommy and Michael, graduates of St. Mary School.
 Reading is an addiction for me, and I belong to a Book Club that meets monthly.
 I also enjoy taking long walks, playing tennis and golf, and relaxing at the beach with my friends and family.